Noah-J-Williams/YourCloset-Client/README.md

 }`

 ## /login
-login a user, send a jwt token to the client
+login a user, send a JWT to the client

 `{
   email: "valid email string",